simpleidserver/SimpleIdServer/website/docs/tutorial/highlysecuredregularweb.md

 1. Open the IdentityServer website at [https://localhost:5002](https://localhost:5002).
 2. On the Clients screen, click on the `Add client` button.
+3. Choose `FAPI2.0` template.
-3. Select `Web application` and click on next.
+4. Select `Highly secure Web Application` and click on next.
-4. Fill-in the form like this and click on the `Save` button to confirm the creation.
+5. Fill-in the form like this and click on the `Save` button to confirm the creation.

 | Property                | Value                             |
 | ----------------------- | --------------------------------- |